Senseii-ai/senseii-app/features.md

 #### Security and Compliance

-- [ ] Implement encryption for sensitive data at rest and in transit.
+- [x] Implement encryption for sensitive data at rest and in transit.
-  - [ ] Use TLS for all API communications.
+  - [x] Use TLS for all API communications.
-  - [ ] Encrypt sensitive fields in databases (e.g., PII).
+  - [x] Encrypt sensitive fields in databases (e.g., PII).
 - [ ] Apply role-based access control (RBAC) to ensure only authorized users access sensitive information.
-- [ ] Set up logging and monitoring for backend services to detect anomalies.
+- [x] Set up logging and monitoring for backend services to detect anomalies.

 #### Frontend Integration

-- [ ] Build the web application (PWA) using Next.js.
+- [x] Build the web application (PWA) using Next JS (now using Remix).
-  - [ ] Use Ant Design for UI components.
+  - [x] Use Shadcn for UI components.
   - [ ] Implement push notifications for updates and reminders.
-- [ ] Integrate the web app with backend APIs for retrieving plans, tracking progress, and more.
+- [x] Integrate the web app with backend APIs for retrieving plans, tracking progress, and more.

 #### Arch Testing and Deployment

 - [ ] Write unit and integration tests for backend APIs and business logic.
   - [ ] Use tools like Vitest or Jest for testing.
-- [ ] Set up CI/CD pipelines for deploying backend and frontend services.
+- [x] Set up CI/CD pipelines for deploying backend and frontend services.
-  - [ ] Use Kubernetes for managing deployments.
+  - [x] Use Kubernetes for managing deployments.
-  - [ ] Automate database migrations during deployment.
+  - [ ] Automate database migrations during deployment (No use since we are using NoSQL DB).
 - [ ] Monitor application performance and errors in production using tools like Prometheus and Grafana.